-All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix M)).

-If in doubt about recording requirements, staff should discuss this with the DSL.
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures, If in doubt about recording requirements, staff must discuss this with the DSL.

 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from children's social care as required.
 All concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing.